kensnyder/bunshine/README.md

 });
 ```

-And finally, it means that `.use()` is just a convenience function for
+And it means that `.use()` is just a convenience function for registering
-registering middleware.
+middleware.
 Consider the following:

 ```ts
 import { HttpRouter } from 'bunshine';